famarks/grafarg/README.md

 mkdir plugins-bundled/external

 #building frontend, this is independent of backend
-#following command can take like 10 mins on t2 medium, if envelop error then re-run the above export...
+#following command can take 10 mins on t2 medium, if envelop error then re-run the above export...
 make build-js

 #building backend, this is independent of frontend